 - The tendency to be naive and to fantasize

 - Feels uncomfortable or helpless when alone

 - Emotional blackmail

 as we already told that the exact cause of DPD is still unknown.
 Biological environmental and physiological factors can be involved.
 As some researcher that over pampering lead to the development of dependent personality disorder. when you overprotect your baby like criticize her/him to do anything by her/himself.

 A psychiatrist or psychologist usually diagnoses DPD.
 They’ll take your signs and symptoms, history, and mental state under consideration throughout prognosis.

 The analysis starts with a detailed history of your symptoms.
 This includes how long you’ve been experiencing them and how they befell.
 Your doctor can also ask questions about your adolescence and your present lifestyles.
 Psychiatrists and psychologists use mainly designed interview and assessment tools to assess someone with a persona disease.
 They will make a determination whether your symptoms meet the criteria vital for a personality disorder analysis.

 Dependent personality disorder treatment.

-Psychotherapy (a kind of counseling) is the primary technique of DPD’s treatment.
-The purpose of counseling is to assist the character with DPD became as more energetic and impartial and to discover ways to shape healthful relationships.
-Short-term therapy with the unique goal is preferred also you have to learn how to deal with a neurotic personality when the central point of interest is in handling behaviors that interfere with functioning.
+Psychotherapy (a kind of counselling) is the primary technique of DPD’s treatment.
+The purpose of counselling is to assist the character with DPD became as more energetic and impartial and to discover ways to shape healthful relationships.
+Short-term therapy with the unique goal is preferred also you have to learn how to deal with a neurotic personality when the central point of interest is in handling behaviours that interfere with functioning.